The relativity of inertia and reality of nothing: Absolute inertia

 When Newton states, in the second law, that the \emph{mutationem motus} is proportional to force, he could mean either the true acceleration or the relative acceleration; indeed it is in the spirit of the passage just quoted to distinguish correspondingly---pursuing our anachronism---between a \emph{true force} $F^i=mA^i$ and a \emph{relative force} $f^i=m\thinspace d^2x^i/dt^2$.
 This last equation represents one condition for two unknowns, of which one can be fixed or measured to yield the other.
 But the relative force $f^i$ is the wrong one.
 The `default values' for both force and acceleration, the ones Newton is really interested in, the ones he means when he doesn't specify, the ones that work in his laws, are the `true' ones: true force and true acceleration.
-And even if $F^i=mA^i$ also looks like one condition for two unknowns, the true acceleration $A^i$ in fact conceals \emph{two} unknowns, the relative acceleration $d^2x^i/dt^2$ and the difference $A^i-d^2x^i/dt^2$ representing the absolute acceleration of the coordinate system.
-Nothing doing then, we're still going around in circles: the inertia of Newtonian mechanics remains absolute, and cannot even be `made relative' to force.
+And even if $F^i=mA^i$ also looks like one condition for two unknowns, the true acceleration $A^i$ in fact conceals \emph{two} unknowns, the relative acceleration $d^2x^i/dt^2$ and the difference $A^i-d^2x^i/dt^2$ representing the absolute acceleration of the coordinate system.\footnote{All sorts of questions can be raised about the direct measurability of the true force.} Nothing doing then, we're still going around in circles: the inertia of Newtonian mechanics remains absolute, and cannot even be `made relative' to force.

 But what's wrong with absolute inertia?
-In fact it can also be seen as `relative,' but to something---mathematical structure or the \emph{sensorium Dei} or absolute space---that isn't really there, that's too tenuous, invisible, mathematical, ætherial, unmeasurable or theological to count as a cause, as a physically effective circumstance, for most empiricists at any rate.\footnote{\emph{Cf}.\ \citet[pp.~771-2; 1917, p.~49; 1990, p.~57]{Einstein1916}, \citet[pp.\ 31, 38, 39]{Cassirer}, \citet[\S2.2.2]{Rovelli}. } The three unknowns of $F^i=mA^i$ are a problem because in Newtonian mechanics affine structure, which determines $A^i-d^2x^i/dt^2$, is unobservable.
+In fact it can also be seen as `relative,' but to something---mathematical structure or the \emph{sensorium Dei} or absolute space---that isn't really there, that's too tenuous, invisible, mathematical, ætherial, unmeasurable or theological to count as a cause, as a physically effective circumstance, for most empiricists at any rate.\footnote{\emph{Cf}.\ \citet[pp.~771-2; 1917b, p.~49; 1990, p.~57]{Einstein1916}, \citet[pp.\ 31, 38, 39]{Cassirer}, \citet[\S2.2.2]{Rovelli}. } The three unknowns of $F^i=mA^i$ are a problem because in Newtonian mechanics affine structure, which determines $A^i-d^2x^i/dt^2$, is unobservable.
 By relating it to matter Einstein would give inertia a solid, tangible, empirically satisfactory foundation.